Unblockabl/Project-Rebearth-Asset-Manager/README.md

 Welcome!
-Check the [github pages site](https://unblockabl.github.io/Project-Rebearth-Asset-Manager) for the latest release and more information
+Check the [github pages site](https://unblockabl.github.io/Project-Rebearth-Asset-Manager) for more information.
+To download, check the releases tab on the right or download and run the python script ('asset_manager.py') in the same directory as the ProjectRebearthGame.exe file.
+Required pip extensions are tkinter,time,os,base64,zipfile.